alkampfergit/personal-blog/codewrecks/content/post/old/2010/02/three-state-checkbox-in-asp-net.md

 });
 {{< / highlight >}}

-The solution is quite simple, I create a new div with a specific class to overlay the checkbox and create the blue layer when the checkbox is in state â€œundefinedâ€. the tricky part is that I need to manage three possible value for the checkbox and I need to pass that value to the server during a postback, so I create dynamically an hidden input with the same id of the checkbox and the â€œ\_hfâ€ string at the end.
+The solution is quite simple, I create a new div with a specific class to overlay the checkbox and create the blue layer when the checkbox is in state *undefined*. the tricky part is that I need to manage three possible value for the checkbox and I need to pass that value to the server during a postback, so I create dynamically an hidden input with the same id of the checkbox and the *\_hf* string at the end.
 In that hidden field I store the actual value of the checkbox, 0 not selected, 1 selected and 2 undefined.
 The rest of the script is needed to manage the transition between states reacting to the click event of the checkbox.

 In the server code I need to grab the three state value, so I created a simple extension method.